Routing Matters in MoE: Scaling Diffusion Transformers with Explicit Routing Guidance

 \textbf{Conditional Routing.}\quad Unlike LLMs, diffusion models typically employ classifier-free guidance (CFG)~\citep{ho2022classifier} at inference to enhance sample quality.
 Specifically, CFG steers the generation process by combining the model's conditional and unconditional noise predictions.
 This paradigm naturally defines two functionally heterogeneous tokens: 1) unconditional image tokens, derived from image patches under null conditioning (\eg, empty labels or texts); and 2) conditional image tokens, obtained from patches under specific conditioning (\eg, class labels or texts).

 To handle different token types, the first step of the \frameworkplain router employs hard routing based on input conditioning.
-Specifically, unconditional image tokens are deterministically assigned to $N_{\text{u}}$ \textit{unconditional experts}, each implemented as a feed-forward network (FFN), analogous to standard experts.
-Conversely, conditional image tokens are passed to the second step for fine-grained routing among standard MoE experts.
-This explicit partitioning encourages experts to learn the functional disparity between token types, facilitating the specialization of unconditional and standard experts.
+Specifically, unconditional image tokens are deterministically assigned to $N_{\text{u}}$ \textit{unconditional experts}, each implemented as a feed-forward network (FFN), analogous to routed experts.
+Conversely, conditional image tokens are passed to the second step for fine-grained routing among routed experts.
+This explicit partitioning encourages experts to learn the functional disparity between token types, facilitating the specialization of unconditional and routed experts.

 \textbf{Prototypical Routing.}\quad The second step of our \frameworkplain router is to dispatch conditional image tokens for fine-grained expert allocation.
 Concretely, we introduce a novel prototypical routing mechanism where the routing weights are parameterized by a set of learnable prototypes $\rmP \in \sR^{N_E \times D}$, as illustrated in Fig.~\ref{fig:framework}.
 Each prototype $\rvp_i$ corresponds to an expert $E_i$ and is trained to represent the shared characteristics of a cluster of semantically similar tokens.